How to Fix Your Wiper Fluid Spray Problem (Quick and Easy Fix)

 Hopefully, that gave you some insight into the cause of the problem.
 If so, congratulations!
 Job well done.

-windshield wiper fluid not coming out
+Windshield wiper fluid not coming out

 If your windshield wiper fluid isn’t coming out, it could be due to a number of reasons, including: